 Saint Louis University does not tolerate sexual assault in any form and strongly urges students to report such crimes.
 If you are a victim of sexual assault, your wishes will guide how the incident is handled.
-(See the Saint Louis University Sexual Misconduct Policy.)
+(See the Title IX Sexual Harassment Policy.)

 The following individuals or entities across campus have been designated to receive reports of sexual assault:

 - Department of Public Safety - Call us at 314-977-3000 or dial 911 to reach the St. Louis Metropolitan Police Department.

 - Office of Student Conduct

 It is important to preserve evidence of a sexual assault, which can be gathered by trained professionals at a hospital using a rape kit within 96 hours.
 Do not shower or bathe, douche or change clothing before undergoing a medical exam or rape kit procedure.
 Do not smoke.
 Do not drink liquids or use the restroom before going to the hospital.
 Do not clean or disturb the physical area in which the assault occurred

 Counseling, mental health and other services are available to victims of sexual assault though SLU’s University Counseling Center at 314-977-TALK.
 For assistance off campus, 24 hours a day, contact ALIVE STL at 314-993-2777 or the Crime Victim Advocacy Center at 314-652-3623.

 If you believe a student who resides in on-campus residential housing is missing, immediately notify the Department of Public Safety at 314-977-3000.
 DPS will notify the St. Louis Metropolitan Police within 24 hours of the determination that a student is missing.